-What changed in Flint to cause the problem?
+What changed in Flint to cause the lead contamination problem?

 In 2014, Flint stopped buying its tap water from Detroit (which has proper corrosion control measures in place), and began collecting their water from the Flint River as part of a plan to switch to a different water supply.
 During the changeover process, the municipality failed to implement effective corrosion control measures, and the corrosive water allowed lead to leach from lead-containing plumbing.
 Because proper water quality monitoring procedures were not in place, the Lead problem was not widely discovered until recently.

-Flint has announced that it will resume buying water from Detroit in the next 2 weeks, which gets its raw water from Lake Huron and has proper monitoring and corrosion control measures in place.
-This is a great first step, but it's important that Flint keeps monitoring their water for lead, because the pipes can continue to leach lead while the corrossion control measures build up the protective layer on the inside of the pipes.
+Flint has announced that it will resume buying water from Detroit, which gets its raw water from Lake Huron and has proper monitoring and corrosion control measures in place.
+This is a great first step, but it's important that Flint keeps monitoring their water for lead, because the pipes can continue to leach lead while the corrosion control measures build up the protective layer on the inside of the pipes.
 The length of time this takes will depend on the degree of corrosion, and whether or not Flint's water will have "boosters" of the anti corrosion chemicals.

 Even though there is a plan moving forward, this type of incident almost certainly caused harm to some residents Flint, and the areas most affected by it were probably homes with older plumbing.
 Even though lead contamination is odorless and tasteless, it has devastating effects on human health.
 Since Flint began using the Flint River as a water source, numerous children have tested positive for high levels of lead in blood, and a number of schools have recently shut down water fountains due to high lead levels.
 When a similar lead contamination issue occurred in Washington DC between 2001-2004, stillbirths shot up during the affected years (Edwards, 2013).
 As was the case in Washington, DC, the full extent of harm likely will not be realized for several years.